Non-blocking Communication

 MPI_Wait()

+is blocking.
 The program will not continue until MPI_Wait()

-To really make use of non-blocking communication, we need to interleave computation (or any busy work we need to do) with communication, such as as in the next example.MPI_Status status; MPI_Request request; if (my_rank == 0) { /* This send important_data without being blocked and move into the next work */ MPI_Isend(important_data, 16, MPI_INT, 1, 0, MPI_COMM_WORLD, &request); } else { /* Start listening for the message from the other rank, but isn't blocked */ MPI_Irecv(important_data, 16, MPI_INT, 0, 0, MPI_COMM_WORLD, &request); } /* Whilst the message is still sending or received, we should do some other work to keep using the CPU (which isn't required for most of the communication.
+returns.
+Since there is no additional work between the communication call and blocking wait, this is a poor example of how non-blocking communication should be used.
+It doesn't take advantage of the asynchronous nature of non-blocking communication at all.
+To really make use of non-blocking communication, we need to interleave computation (or any busy work we need to do) with communication, such as in the next example.MPI_Status status; MPI_Request request; if (my_rank == 0) { /* This send important_data without being blocked and move into the next work */ MPI_Isend(important_data, 16, MPI_INT, 1, 0, MPI_COMM_WORLD, &request); } else { /* Start listening for the message from the other rank, but isn't blocked */ MPI_Irecv(important_data, 16, MPI_INT, 0, 0, MPI_COMM_WORLD, &request); } /* Whilst the message is still sending or received, we should do some other work to keep using the CPU (which isn't required for most of the communication.
 IMPORTANT: the work here cannot modify or rely on important_data */ clear_model_parameters(); initialise_model(); /* Once we've done the work which doesn't require important_data, we need to wait until the data is sent/received if it hasn't already */ MPI_Wait(&request, &status); /* Now the model is ready and important_data has been sent/received, the simulation carries on */ simulate_something(important_data);

 What About Deadlocks?